Gleneagles Hospital: History

 In 1957, Gleneagles Hospital was started by The British European Association as a 45-bed nursing home.
 On 16 January 1958, Gleneagles Nursing Home was incorporated as a private company and known as Gleneagles Hospital Limited.
 It opened its doors as a hospital on 8 June 1959.
 From 1979 to 1980, it developed into a 126-bed "medical center" that provided a wide range of medical services.

 In May 1987, Parkway Holdings acquired Gleneagles Hospital for S$46 million and expanded it from 1988 to 1991.
 The hospital was modernised at a cost of $150 million.
 Its new additions were a 10-storey hospital block, 14 operating theaters, and 150 consulting suites.
 Its range of services grew to include hospital management and consultancy services.
 In 1993, Gleneagles became a tertiary care hospital, growing to 150 medical specialists a year later.
 In 1997, it developed into a 380-bed institution.

 At present, there are more than 160 specialists in over 30 specialties.

-On 6th of September 2019 it is where the Former President of Zimbabwe Robert Mugabe died.
+On 6th of September 2019, it was where the Former President of Zimbabwe Robert Mugabe died.